beatriznonato/products-catalog/README.md

 #### Screen: Home

 - I can see a header and footer
-- I have an entry to enter my full address
+- I have an entry to enter my full address.
+(Use the following address to find a distributor (PoC): Rua Américo Brasiliense, São Paulo.)

 #### Screen: Products page
-- I can see the product cards, with title and price.
+- I can see the product cards, with image, title and price.
 - Button to add or remove the product.
+- Button add to cart
+- Shopping bag

 ## Pre Requirements :exclamation: